Return to Index

 - Trash bags

-- Food—Portable foods like trail mix, bread, peanut butter, fruit, and granola bars make good camp food choices.
-Always wash your hands before handling food.
+- Portable foods like trail mix, bread, peanut butter, fruit, and granola bars make good camp food choices, especially for day trips

-- Water purification tablets or water filter if you cannot bring enough fresh water
+- Water purification tablets or a water filter if you cannot bring enough fresh water

 - Adhesive bandages of different shapes and sizes